vvpreo/vvpreo.github.io/README.md

 **About the organization**:

-- Own POC, to understand the shape of a possible product: AI based story generation.
+- POC activity, to understand the shape of a possible product: AI based story generation.

 **Period**: 02.2024 - present
 **Roles**: Co-author of the idea, Product Manager, combined with technical roles